spectral-compute/hypercast/server/docs/configuration/Fields.md

 should use the smallest value that works reliably for your application for best quality for a given bitrate.

-##### `channels.qualities.video.gop`
+##### `channels.qualities.video.gopsPerSegment`

-A segment must be an integer multiple of this number of frames.
-If this is chosen so that the average segment duration is more than a few hundred ms off of an integer multiple of this, then the client may struggle to maintain synchronization with the stream.
-By default, this parameter is chosen to make each segment one GOP in length.
-This parameter can be used to force a shorter GOP, but otherwise it should be left to its default.
+Forced keyframes are inserted at regular intervals.
+There must be one at the start of each segment.
+This parameter can be used to force a shorter GOP (by increasing the number of GOPs per segment), but otherwise it should be left to its default.

 #### `channels.qualities.audio`